Diversity and Inclusion

 Since December 2017 we have been running an annual “Women at the Commercial Bar” student event in Chambers.
 This is an informal event which features short talks from female barristers of various levels of seniority at Keating Chambers, a keynote speech from a female judge, and the chance to network with male and female barristers from Keating.
 The presentations have covered the types of cases you are involved in at Keating, the work/life balance for a woman at the commercial Bar, and mentoring and support within Chambers.
 The event has been free to attend and open to students of all genders at any stage of legal study who are interested in a career at the Commercial Bar.

-This year, we are pleased to be offering the same event virtually via Zoom.
+Last year, we were pleased to offer the same event virtually via Zoom.
 The format remained the same although this year we were delighted to have three distinguished female judges joining us: Lady Justice Carr DBE (Court of Appeal), Mrs Justice O’Farrell DBE (Judge in Charge of the Technology and Construction Court) and Mrs Justice Jefford DBE.
 The event was a great success with around 100 students attending and we were able to offer the same opportunity for informal conversation after the talks by way of smaller break out rooms with around 20 barristers.

 First Six to Silk: From the Perspective of Black Women